kwrobert/sfl-skillshare/README.md

 kompose convert -f compose.yaml
 ```

-That will spit out a bunch of K8s manifests with all the services from the compose file.
-We won't be using any of the Prefect ones (we'll use Helm to dpeloy prefect later), but we will use all the ETL DB manifests.
-Those are already in `./infra/k8s/etl_db_manifests` and checked into VC.
+That will spit out a bunch of K8s manifests with all the services from the
+compose file.
+We won't be using any of the Prefect ones (we'll use Helm to
+deploy Prefect later), but we will use all the ETL DB manifests.
+Those are
+already in `./infra/k8s/etl_db_manifests` and checked into VC.

-### Migrating Images from DockerHub to ECR
+## Migrating Images from DockerHub to ECR

 Dockerhub has instantiated rate limits on the number of images you can pull with a
 free tier account.
 To avoid image pull rate limits, we're going to copy all the